crd/popclip-extension-google-calendar-chatgpt-assisted/README.md

 To install the ChatGPT Google Calendar Event extension:

-1. Highlight the entire extension snippet code.
+1. Download and rename the [google-calendar-chatgpt-assisted.ts](google-calendar-chatgpt-assisted.ts) file to have the extension `.popcliptxt`
-2. Right-click and select "Install Extension" from the PopClip menu.
+2. Open the file via the Finder or from the commandline
-   - Alternatively, save the `.popclipext` file to your system and double-click the file.
-PopClip will prompt you to install the extension.
+3. Select 'Install "Google Calendar Event (ChatGPT-assisted)"' when prompted.

 ## Configuration